 Be prepared to answer cyber-risk-related concerns.
 Stress that even if the risk is unlikely, it could have a significant impact, so you should plan for what you’ll do to reduce it.
 Discuss where you aren’t as secure, but quickly follow up with how you’re improving, your strategy and how they can hold you responsible for improving and minimizing any cyber-attack threats.

-Given the present state of the worldwide, some boards may wonder whether cyber-attack defense measures can be implemented more affordably.
+Given the present state of the economy worldwide, some boards may wonder whether cyber-attack defense measures can be implemented more affordably.
 Most of the time, the answer is “no,” especially if the company needs to keep its expertise or keep itself safe.
 Time, cost and quality make up the balance triangle, and technology leaders must stress how important each one is.

 2. Are we investing in technology that supports our strategy?